Find all the latest marketing trends on the J&C Blog.

 6. Consider using personalized URLs.

 Tests show that personalized information, including personalized URLs (PURLs), empower and reinforce your direct mail communications.
 Incorporating a PURL within the mail creates a curiosity.
 The user wants to know what is on a page that is attached to their name or their business’s name.
 When using PURLs, it is critical to promote the personalized URL within the direct mail.
 Delivering a personalized URL constitutes the highest form of direct mail personalization and can create a significant lift in program response.
-To see how this works in practice, check out this case study on PURLs.

 7. Use targeting to improve efficiency and as a mechanism for tailoring.